Mental wellbeing advice following the Manchester Arena attack

 If you witnessed or lost someone in the attack you will most certainly have a strong reaction.
 Reactions are likely to be strongest in those closest to the incident, who directly witnessed the aftermath and who were involved in the immediate care of victims.

-Mental health clinicians have created an NHS Choices page which has useful resources for teachers, parents, employers carers and others feeling affected by the events in Manchester
+Mental health clinicians have created a page titled Help and support after a traumatic event which has useful resources for teachers, parents, employers carers and others feeling affected by the events in Manchester

 The page was developed with colleagues in Manchester but also by the national mental health team including the National Clinical Director for mental health and the Associated Clinical Director for Child and Adolecent Mental Health Services.

 A Video has also been produced to summarise advice and support.

 The following responses are normal and to be expected in the first few weeks:

 Emotional reactions such as feeling afraid, sad, horrified, helpless, overwhelmed, angry, confused, numb or disorientated

 Distressing thoughts and images that just pop into your head

 These responses are a normal part of recovery and are the mind’s mechanisms of trying to make sense and come to terms with what happened.
 They should subside over time.

 The most helpful way of coping with an event like this is to be with people you feel close to and normally spend time with.